 While she saw pornography as something exciting they could occasionally bring into their relationship, her boyfriend ended up becoming obsessed with it.
 Watching it was all he ever did when they were home together.
 Pornography ended any intimacy between them and she broke up with him.
 So, interestingly, even when the woman agrees to it, pornography use can still get out of hand.
 That makes sense because the scientific studies on the topic demonstrate that porn changes the brain, motivations, and drives.

-I also find it interesting that pornography use can reduce the desire to have a loss of interest in good family relations.
+I also find it interesting that pornography use can reduce the desire and interest in good family relations.
 So, not only does porn appear to be a type of infidelity, pornography impacts all corners of a person’s life and his or her family life.

-I believe that hard-core pornography is a public health crisis and I am encouraged to see that some states have drawn the line and said ‘enough is enough.’
+I believe that hard-core pornography is a public health crisis.
+It encourages me to see that some states have drawn the line and said ‘enough is enough.’
 If such a bill comes to my state, I will ask to testify in front of our state legislature.

 Unhealthy views on sexuality have become a plague in this culture and its reach is far and wide.
 I am not concerned with actual plagues that afflict the body.
 I am concerned with the plagues that afflict the mind and deaden the soul.